lawlesscreation/coding-standards/javascript.md

     third_string = 'third string';
 ```

 ## Naming conventions

-- All functions should be named using `camelCase`;
+- All functions and variables should be named using `camelCase`;
-- All variables should be named using an `under_score`, if more than 1 word;
 - Global variables should be in `UPPERCASE`;

 ### CSS selector naming

 - Try to prefix all JavaScript created ID's or classes with `js-`.
 The idea is that you should be able to tell which classes have been inserted with JavaScript, e.g.: `js-tabs`, `js-is-hidden`;

 ## Functions